 On confirmation that the Legal Charge(s) have been registered, the Strategic Programme Manager at Kent County Council will instruct KCC Finance to forward the loan monies in accordance with any conditions which the loan approval panel have stipulated and recorded in the Loan Facility Agreement document.
-One original set of the Loan Facility Agreement and Legal Charge documents will be returned to the applicant including confirmation of the BACS reference number for the loan monies.
+One original set of the Loan Facility Agreement and Legal Charge documents will be returned to the applicant.